Dead4ever07/LBAW/EBD.md

 ### 1. Database workload

 Understanding the system’s workload and performance goals is key to effective database design.
 This includes estimating the number of tuples in each relation and their expected growth over time.
-The table below summarizes these estimates for the database.
+The table below summarizes these estimates.

 | ID  | Relation name               | Order of magnitude      | Estimated growth   |
 |-----|-----------------------------|-------------------------|--------------------|